rrra/www/content/post/2024/february-minutes.md

 Kent KA0LDG reports that this hamfest is at the college in Bismarck, free will donation.

-The next regional hamfest is always listed in our homepage Upcoming Events section of our homepage.
+The next regional hamfest is always listed in our homepage Upcoming Events section.
 All regional hamfests for the year are listed at https://rrra.org/dates/regional-hamfests

 #### Don Galitz

-Don is back home, and would like visitors
+Don is back home and would like visitors.

 ## Adjournment